Guidance Counselor

 Step Two: Take the GRE (Six Months)

 The Graduate Record Examination (GRE) is a standardized test that virtually all graduate schools accept.
-This test allows prospective graduate students to demonstrate their knowledge in analytical writing, quantitative reasoning, and verbal reasoning.
+It allows prospective graduate students to demonstrate their knowledge of analytical writing, quantitative reasoning, and verbal reasoning.

-Unlike the SAT or ACT, those taking the GRE only have to send in the scores they want schools to see.
-The GRE can be taken at any time, although many take it while they are still completing their bachelor’s degree.
-GRE scores are available for five years after taking the test.
+Unlike the SAT or ACT, the GRE requires only the scores the student wants schools to see.
+The test can be taken at any time, although many students take it while completing their bachelor’s degree.
+GRE scores are available for five years after the test.

 Step Three: Apply to an Accredited Guidance Counseling Program (Six Months)

 Prospective students should research what degree type they are interested in, depending on their current educational and professional experience.
-A licensed teacher interested in transitioning to career counseling may want to pursue an MA in counseling, while a recent graduate with a degree in psychology may want to pursue a dual MA/MEd program so they can also obtain their teaching license.
+A licensed teacher interested in transitioning to career counseling may want to pursue an MA in counseling.
+At the same time, a recent graduate with a degree in psychology may wish to pursue a dual MA/MEd program to obtain a teaching license.

-Students should also have an idea of where they want to work before applying to a program.
-Some state licensing boards may require a certain number of internship hours or supervised education to be completed in-state before licensure.
-Always check with your state licensing board prior to applying to a degree program.
+Students should also know where they want to work before applying to a program.
+Some state licensing boards may require several internship hours or supervised education to be completed in-state before licensure.
+Always check with your state licensing board before applying to a degree program.

 Step Four: Complete a Master’s Program in Guidance Counseling (Two to Three Years)

-Most career counseling programs are 48 to 60 semsester-credits and take two to three years to complete.
+Most career counseling programs are 48 to 60 semester credits and take two to three years to complete.
 Depending on the school, students may choose a subspecialty, such as higher education or veteran career counseling.
 Coursework may include career theories, human development psychology, professional development, and counseling theories.

 Most schools require students to complete internship and practicum requirements.
 Note that depending on the state where you wish to practice, a certain number of internship or supervised education hours may be required to apply for licensure.
 Some programs may also require a capstone project.